maritimeconnectivity/management-portal-clr/README.md

 ## Build

+You need to build the Go WASM module first to proceed.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests